How Much Do Truck Drivers Make in 2024?

 As with any profession, it’s important that if you’re thinking of becoming a trucker, you do so with the belief you’ll enjoy the day-to-day behind the wheel.
-However, we work to pay the bills, so earning a decent income is just as important.
+However, we work to pay the bills, so earning a decent income is just as important, and it’s helpful to know your earning potential before entering the industry.
 You may be convinced you’d enjoy life on the road, but how much would you make as a truck driver?
+What is the average truck driver salary?

-Overall, the median pay for truck drivers in 2023 is $92,102, which includes owner-operators, who average $323,696 per year and company drivers who average $59,925 per year.
-Both types of truckers – owner-operators and company drivers – earn above the national median salary across all industries ($59,428).
+Per Indeed, the average salary for truck drivers in 2024 is $91,993.
+Owner-operators earn an average of $323,229 per year in 2024.
+Both types of truckers – owner-operators and the average truck driver – earn above the national median salary across all industries of $59,428.

 Let’s break down the median pay across truck drivers a bit further: